-CLWR invites your support for the following special initiatives.
+CLWR invites your support for the following special appeals.

 Augusta Victoria Hospital

 CLWR assists the Augusta Victoria Hospital (AVH), which is administered by The Lutheran World Federation, in meeting its mandate to provide medical service to those living in East Jerusalem, the West Bank and Gaza.
 AVH primarily serves the Palestinian population but offers care to all regardless of creed, religion, race, nationality, gender or ability to pay.
 Approximately 20 per cent of patients are refugees.
 It provides many specialized services that are not easily accessible or that are unavailable in other hospitals in the occupied Palestinian Territories.